onyxhealth/pdex-member-match/README.md

 - Sensitive data is available in the FHIR API and is labelled as sensitive
 - Sensitive data is available in the FHIR API but is NOT labelled.

-The Member Match function will have a setting to identify which category the FHIR Store supports:
+The Single Member Match function will have a setting to identify which category the FHIR Store supports:
 # Values = "EXCLUDED" | "INCLUDED_LABELLED" | "INCLUDED_NOLABEL"
 FHIR_STORE_SENSITIVITY = "EXCLUDED"